Frequently Asked Questions

 WON'T MY CHILD HAVE DIFFICULTY ADJUSTING TO FIRST GRADE IN A TRADITIONAL SETTING AFTER ATTENDING MONTESSORI?

 Generally speaking, if the child has developed all aspects of their personality, they should have far less problems than a child without the Montessori background.
 From our experiences (and those of other Montessori casas), most children adapt well.
 There is, of course, always a brief period of transition – as there is when going from kindergarten to first grade.

 Montessori emphasizes learning through all 5 senses, not just through listening, watching, or reading.
 Children in Montessori classes learn at their own, individual pace and according to their own choice of activities from hundreds of possibilities.
 Learning is an exciting process of discovery, leading to concentration, motivation, self-discipline, and a love of learning.
 Montessori classes are multi aged so that the older children spontaneously share their knowledge with the younger ones.
 Montessori represents an entirely different approach to education.

 HOW DO I KNOW IF MY CHILD WILL ATTEND A “REAL” MONTESSORI CLASS?

 Unfortunately, there is no way to limit the use of the name “Montessori.”
-Parents must carefully research, and observe a classroom in operation, in order to choose an authentic Montessori school for their child.
+Parents must carefully do their research, and ask many questions, in order to choose an authentic Montessori school for their child.
 There are several Montessori organizations to which schools can belong.
 In Canada this is the Canadian Council of Montessori Administrators (CCMA).
 Parents considering placing a child in a Montessori school should ask about the school’s affiliation, the credentials of the Head Directress, Montessorians and all other Team Members.
 MCHA is affiliated with International Montessori Council (IMC).
 We are also very proud to earn the Top Choice Award for the best Montessori (2018 - 2021).